msillano/USBphpTunnel/README.md

 ![Terminal screenshot 4](./test_files/img/Screenshot04.png)

          data received from Arduino ("Read 49 bytes"): ** the data MUST be a relative URL, like: '"/testio/add.php?primo=32&secondo=4.5&terzo=18:09"' and MUST start with "/".
 So [phpPath (in config) + data]  makes an absolute URL, called by USBphpTunnel.
                note: Your Arduino Sketch will build relative URLs using the requiered PHP pages and actual values.

-               The PHP sample code in [add.php](./test_files/www/testio/add.php)
+               The PHP sample code in add.php (see /test_files/www/testio/add.php):
                    a) adds a record to MySQL table datatest.esempio
                    b) buids the response: pure ASCII (not HTML) USBphpTunnel sends the response to Arduino:

-          data sended to Arduino ("Send 11 bytes") the data are commands, as defined in testser02.ino:
+          data sended to Arduino ("Send 11 bytes") the data are commands, as defined in testser02.ino ( see /test_files/arduino/testser02.ino ):
                   1) Analog write,  sended as "A port value": A [3..11] [0..255] [0xD|0x0A]
                      (as decimal, 0-octal, 0x-esa)
                   2) Digital write, sended as "D pin  value": D [2..13] [0|1|2] [0xD|0x0A]